-B. Investigating the concern:
+Date Adopted: August 1, 2017 Whistleblower Last Reviewed: November 1, 2019 Page 3 of 5

+- B. Reporting options. - 1.
+ATSU-SOMA employees.
+ATSU-SOMA Employees should first consider speaking with their supervisor who, in most cases, is in the best position to address an area of concern.
+However, if a complainant is not comfortable speaking with their supervisor or is not satisfied with the supervisor's response, complainants are then encouraged to speak with an ATSU-SOMA Human Resources representative or a trusted member of management.
+Supervisors and managers are required to report suspected misconduct, dishonesty, fraud, or other illegal practice to ATSU-SOMA's assistant vice president for human resources, who has specific and exclusive responsibility to investigate all internally-reported violations. - a.
+ATSU-SOMA clinic patients.
+ATSU-SOMA clinic patients should put HIPAA privacy complaints in writing and forward them to:

+Chief Information Privacy Officer A.T.
+Still University of Health Sciences 800 W. Jefferson St. Kirksville, MO 63501
-Following receipt of internal reports, the human resources director will investigate each matter and take corrective and/or disciplinary actions, where appropriate.
-The human resources director may enlist employees of ATSU including-but not limited to-general counsel, the vice president for finance/CFO, associate vice president for sponsored programs, director of purchasing, and/or the audit team of the Board of Trustees, as appropriate, to conduct any investigation of complaints regarding financial reporting, utilization of federal awards, accounting, internal accounting controls, auditing matters, or any other form of misconduct, dishonesty, or fraud.
-In conducting any investigation, the investigator(s) shall use reasonable efforts to protect the confidentiality and anonymity of the complainant.

-C. Accounting and auditing matters:

-The audit team of the Board of Trustees shall address all reported violations or suspected violations regarding corporate accounting practices, internal controls, or auditing.
-The human resources director shall immediately notify the audit team of any such report and work with the team until the matter is resolved.

-D. Acting in good faith:

-Anyone reporting actual or suspected misconduct, dishonesty, fraud, or other illegal practice must be acting in good faith and have reasonable grounds for believing the information disclosed indicates misconduct, dishonesty, fraud, or other illegal practice.
-Any allegations that prove to be unsubstantiated and/or prove to have been made maliciously or are knowingly false will be viewed as a serious disciplinary and/or lawful offense.
+- b.
+Complaints by ATSU-SOMA clinic patients, other than HIPAA privacy complaints, should be directed to the relevant ATSU-SOMA clinic director. - 2 Anonymous complaints.
+If an employee or other individual wants to remain anonymous, is not satisfied with management response, or is uncomfortable for any reason addressing such concerns for management, they may report anonymously by using: - a.
+Fraud hotline (855.FRAUD.HL), available 24 hours a day, 365 days a year; or - b.
+ATSU-SOMA's secure online reporting form, located at fraudhl.com.
+Reference company ID "ATSU" when making a report. - C. Investigating suspected violations: Following receipt of internal reports, the assistant vice president for human resources and/or chief information privacy officer (CIPO) and/or vice president & general counsel will investigate each matter and take corrective and/or disciplinary actions, where appropriate.
+Other ATSU-SOMA employees may be enlisted, including but not limited to, the vice president for finance & administration/CFO, associate vice president for sponsored programs, director of purchasing, and/or the audit team of ATSU-SOMA's Board of Trustees, as appropriate, to conduct any investigation of complaints regarding financial reporting, utilization of federal awards, accounting, internal accounting controls, auditing matters, or any other form of misconduct, dishonesty, or fraud.
+In conducting any investigation, the investigator(s) shall use reasonable efforts to protect the confidentiality and anonymity of the complainant. - D. Accounting and auditing matters: The audit team of ATSU-SOMA's Board of Trustees shall address all reported violations or suspected violations regarding corporate accounting practices, internal controls, or auditing.
+The assistant vice president for human resources shall immediately notify the audit team of any such report and work with the team until the matter is resolved. - E. Acting in good faith: Anyone reporting actual or suspected misconduct, dishonesty, fraud, or other illegal practice must be acting in good faith and have reasonable grounds for believing the information disclosed indicates misconduct, dishonesty, fraud, or other illegal practice.
+Any allegations proves to be unsubstantiated and/or proven to have been made maliciously or are knowingly false will be viewed as a serious disciplinary and/or lawful offense.

+Date Adopted: August 1, 2017 Whistleblower Last Reviewed: November 1, 2019 Page 4 of 5